On 25th June the Government updated its Guidance on Working safely during coronavirus, including the section on shops and branches.

 WAREHOUSE AND DISTRIBUTION SETTINGS

-Fundamental to provision of online retail and those with stores still open are the colleagues working in warehouse, distribution areas and logistics and supply chains.
+Fundamental to the provision of online retail and those with stores still open are the colleagues working in warehouses, distribution areas , and logistics and supply chains.

 RE-OPENING OF OTHER RETAIL PREMISES

-The documents below outline measures to facilitate implementation of Government advice in retail premises to ensure the safety of our staff and customers.
-Over and above these specific measures there should be open dialogue with colleagues to reassure them and discuss any concerns about the safety of their role.
+The documents below outline measures to facilitate the implementation of Government advice on retail premises to ensure the safety of our staff and customers.
+Over and above these specific measures there should be an open dialogue with colleagues to reassure them and discuss any concerns about the safety of their role.